 The Complaints Committee will consider complaints arising from a particular competition for appointment as Queen’s Counsel after the end of that competition.
 Any complaint about the way in which the Selection Panel and the Secretariat have handled the application, or concerns that the Selection Panel has not applied its procedures properly, should be raised no later than 60 calendar days following the public announcement of the applicants to be appointed Queen’s Counsel.

-There is a link on the right of the page to a copy of the procedure, agreed by the professions, under which the Complaints Committee considers complaints.
+Click here to download a copy of the procedure under which the Complaints Committee considers complaints.

 Letters for the attention of the Complaints Committee should be sent in a sealed envelope (with your name and applicant ID) to the Chief Executive of QCA, Russell Wallman.
 The (unopened) complaint will be acknowledged and passed to the Complaints Committee.